metabrainz/musicbrainz-server/HACKING.md

 -------

 [Reports](https://beta.musicbrainz.org/reports) are lists of potential problems in MusicBrainz.
-These reports are generated daily by *[daily.sh](https://github.com/metabrainz/musicbrainz-server/blob/master/admin/cron/daily.sh)* script.
+These reports are generated daily by the *[daily.sh](https://github.com/metabrainz/musicbrainz-server/blob/master/admin/cron/daily.sh)* script.

-You can generate all reports using *[RunReports.sh](https://github.com/metabrainz/musicbrainz-server/blob/master/admin/RunReports.pl)*
+You can generate all reports using the *[RunReports.sh](https://github.com/metabrainz/musicbrainz-server/blob/master/admin/RunReports.pl)*
 script:

     $ ./admin/RunReports.pl